ultimate144z/DarazTechTrends---Mobile-Market-Analysis-AI-Chatbot-Interface/README.md

 1. Clone the repository:

 2. Navigate to the project directory:
+   - cd DarazTechTrends

-3. (Optional) Create and activate a virtual environment:
+4. (Optional) Create and activate a virtual environment:
+   - virtualenv venv
+   - source venv/bin/activate # On Windows use venv\Scripts\activate

-4. Install the required packages:
+5. Install the required packages:
+   - pip install -r requirements.txt

 - Update the `server.py` file with your database connection details.

 ### Running the Project
 - To start the web scraper, run:
+- python scraping/scraper.py

 - To start the chatbot and dashboard server, run:
+- python bot/server.py

 ## Usage
 - Access the dashboard by navigating to `http://localhost:5000` in your web browser.